 San Francisco's waterfront has been two decades in the making and it is still growing with big opportunities ahead.
-It is becoming more and more vibrant in both directions as it adds layers of activations and it is well on its way to becoming one of the top waterfronts in the world.
+It is becoming more and more vibrant as new "destinations" are developed along the entire length, adding layers of unique activations.
+It is well on its way to becoming one of the top waterfronts in the world.
+Its success can be attributed to the piers that have emerged over time as a series of outdoor "rooms" composed of memorable attractions with enjoyable promenades that connect them.

-San Francisco has developed along a waterfront that is very deep, which allows for a great collection of activities by the water and inland.
-This gives nearby neighborhoods opportunities to connect and build off of the historic waterfront, weaving it effectively into the urban fabric of San Francisco.
+San Francisco has developed along a waterfront that is very deep, which allows for a great collection of activities to be set up by the water, stretching inland.
+This gives nearby neighborhoods opportunities to connect and build off of the historic waterfront, weaving it effectively into the urban fabric of the city.

 Promenade

-A mix of big and small attractions is a great way to keep people coming back, and one of the San Francisco waterfront's bigger attractions is a popular destination for locals and visitors alike - the aquarium.
+A mix of big and small assets is a great way to keep people coming back to a place, and one of the San Francisco waterfront's bigger assets is a popular destination for locals and visitors alike – the aquarium.
+Other big assets include the Ferry Terminal and Market Street Plaza.

 Access - Street Cars

 Accessibility is essential for great public places.
 People can't enjoy a place if they can't reach it.
-In San Francisco, accessibility is an attraction in itself as historic street cars transport people to and fro.
+In San Francisco, accessibility is an attraction in itself as historic streetcars transport people to and fro.
+Traditional buses are also an option.

 San Francisco's waterfront is one of the best in North America.
-It is enjoyable, exciting, and unique and it makes the most of the city's natural treasures, culture, and history.
+It is enjoyable, exciting, and unique and it highlights the city's natural treasures, culture, and history.
 It's no wonder that the waterfront is one of the most characteristic parts of the city and its main tourist draw.
 Other cities by the water can find inspiration in what San Francisco has been doing to enhance this great asset.

 Who we are